Missing teenage migrant found dead on French beach

 “This horrendous incident serves as a brutal reminder of the abhorrent criminal gangs and people smugglers who exploit vulnerable people,” she wrote.
 “Working together we are determined to stop them.”

-A friend of the boy rescued on the same beach early Wednesday morning told authorities their boat had capsized and his friend was missing, prompting a search for the teenager, the Independent reported.
+A friend of the boy rescued on the same beach early Wednesday morning told authorities that their boat had capsized and that his friend was missing, prompting a search for the teenager, the Independent reported.

-In their comments on social media, neither Schiappa nor Patel elaborated on whether the teenager was attempting to cross the Channel to Britain when he disappeared.
-But the boy was found in Sangatte, which is located on the northern French coast of the English Channel.
-Philippe Sabatier, deputy prosecutor of Boulogne-sur-Mer in France, said smugglers did not appear to be involved in the case and that the boys stole the inflatable dinghy they used, the Guardian reported.
+In their comments on social media, neither Schiappa nor Patel elaborated on whether the teenager was attempting to cross the English Channel to Britain when he disappeared.
+But the boy was found in Sangatte, on the northern French coast of the channel.
+Philippe Sabatier, deputy prosecutor of Boulogne-sur-Mer in France, said that smugglers did not appear to be involved in the case and that the boys stole the inflatable dinghy they used, the Guardian reported.

 “The awful death is a terrible reminder of the human impact of the situation in the English Channel,” Labour lawmaker Nick Thomas-Symonds tweeted.

-A growing number of people have attempted to cross the English Channel by sea in recent months, often traveling across the busy shipping lane in crowded dinghies and makeshift boats.
+A growing number of people have tried to cross the English Channel by sea in recent months, often traveling across the busy shipping lane in crowded dinghies and makeshift boats.
 On Aug.
-6, authorities intercepted a record 235 migrants in single day.
-More than 4,300 people have crossed the Dover Strait — the narrowest part of the Channel — into Britain so far this year, far exceeding the total number of people who made the same journey in 2019, the Guardian reported.
+6, authorities intercepted a record 235 migrants in a single day.
+More than 4,300 people have crossed the Dover Strait — the narrowest part of the channel — into Britain this year, far exceeding the total number of people who made the same journey in 2019, the Guardian reported.

-Earlier this month, an onlooker reportedly attacked a migrant after he crossed the Channel in a small dinghy and landed on a beach in Kent.
+Earlier this month, an onlooker reportedly attacked a migrant after he crossed the channel in a small dinghy and landed on a beach in Kent.
 Conservative lawmaker Natalie Elphicke, who has said such boats should be turned back, warned against “vigilante behavior.”

 Steve Valdez-Symonds, program director for refugee and migrant rights at Amnesty International U.K., said the teenager’s death Monday demonstrates that people “will ultimately make dangerous journeys if that’s all that’s left to them.
 And sadly for so many people, that is all that’s left.”